wevm/wagmi/docs/react/api/hooks/useAccountEffect.md

 `(() => void) | undefined`

-Callback that is called when no more accounts are are connected.
+Callback that is called when no more accounts are connected.

 ::: code-group
 ```tsx [index.tsx]